Leslla2026/Leslla2026.github.io/venue.md

 {% include site-logo.html %}
 {% include page-header.html %}

-**20th August**
+**20th August: online mode**

-Online mode through Zoom meetings.
+Platform Zoom meetings.
 More details will be provided to registered participants.

-**21st-22nd August**
+**21st-22nd August: hybrid mode**

-Hybrid mode

 Online mode through Zoom meetings.
 More details will be provided to registered participants.